Azure/CARML-Learn/docs/wiki/Lab 5 - Extend test coverage.md

     <img src="./media/Lab5/avReadMe.png" alt="AVS Readme" height="300">

 1. Navigate to `.parameters/parameters.json` in availability set module.
-This file is urrently use for  'deployment'-test the module.
+This file is currently used to 'deployment'-test the module.
 It specifies only the `name` and `roleAssignments` parameters.
 In this lab you will perform the following tasks:
     - update the existing `parameters.json` file to test an additional parameter
     - add one additional parameter file to test the minimum set of parameters